 Once dancers are in Level 2 and/or in Novice at the competition level, they should upgrade to the school costume.
 If you are unsure of when your dancer should move into the school costume, just talk with your instructor for guidance.

 Solo dresses are permitted only after a dancer has won four of the required eight 1st places at the Prizewinner Level in competition and all dances are at the Prizewinner Level.
-Once your dancer gets to this level, please get in touch with Nicki B, who will help guide you through the process of ordering a solo dress.
-All solo dresses must be approved by Nicki.
+Once your dancer gets to this level, please get in touch with Sean who will help guide you through the process of ordering a solo dress.
 All dancers eligible for a solo are REQUIRED to own a school costume for performances and figures.